dialup-bbs/microamp-powerboost/README.md

 ![Microamp Power Boost + Schematic](https://github.com/dialup-bbs/microamp-powerboost/blob/main/BlackCloud-Microamp_Power_Boost%2B.png)

-A classic clean boost circuit modified with knob-controlled asymmetrical blue & white LED clipping diodes and paired with the output section from a famous 90s overdrive pedal.
+A classic clean boost circuit modified with knob-controlled asymmetrical blue & white LED clipping diodes, paired with the output section from a famous 90s overdrive pedal.

 It provides thick, crunchy distortion and low end when using the LED's.
 Can do germanium-like fuzz when maxed out, ala Electric Wizard.